myCoder452/XMR2ADA/README.md

 	-	You should then be able to interact with that wallet, executing transactions and pushing those funds to the Cardano staking pool, generating profits from their platform as well
 	-	The program is capable of connecting to a Cardano Node, which with further design will be able to be adjustable by the user as they wish

-To run the program I would recommend turning off your VPN, but it with works with it on then more power to you!
+To run the program I would recommend turning off your VPN, but if it works with it on then more power to you!

 At the moment the project lacks complete cohesion, meaning the 3 sections are not communicating at this point.
 The first and third sections (1&3) possess complete functionality.